phill-holland/neurodiversity-accommodations-cheat-sheet/OFFICE.md

 - [ ] Provide quiet places of retreat (sensory rooms)

+        A neurodivergent person may struggle with sensory issues, such as being sensitive to any noise, it's important to realise experiencing excessive sensory issues may be painful to that person, it's important to provide a space that gives important respite to the constant onslaught of sensory input a person may experience.

+        Sensory issues may include unwanted;

+        - sounds

+        - smells

+        - visual stimuli, lights & colours

+        During everyday we experience all of these different sensations that we have no control over, more specifically an autistic person may be unable to filter out unwanted experiences, all forms of sensory input are treated equally within their brain, providing an often overwhelming experience, it's important to provide a space to escape from these.

-        Provide sensory rooms, a place to escape to when needing to retreat from over stimulation.
-They should be quiet and away from other disturbances, such as kitchen and restaurant spaces, ideally without internal windows so passers-by won't peer in from curiosity.
+        Providing a room that's away from noise, poor lighting and smells (placed away from restaurants and kitchens for example) assist in the personal daily regulation a neurodivergent needs to avoid burnout, ideally without internal windows so passers-by won't peer in from curiosity.

-        The room should be clearly labelled and placed on office maps if possible, employees should be made aware of the space without having to ask explicitly.
+        The room should be clearly labelled and placed on office maps if possible, employees should be made aware of the space without having to ask explicitly, and should not have to declare their condition in order to be able to access the room.

         If possible, a meeting room could be booked out for the whole day and repurposed for this use.